Understanding Annuity Bonuses: What They Are and How They Work

 FAQs: Understanding Annuity Bonuses

-What is an annuity bonus?
+What is a bonus annuity vesting schedule?

 Are annuity bonuses taxable?